rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 We need to use *publisher returns* too, another type of notification, to ensure that the message was actually delivered to a queue.
 It is an asynchronous mechanism like the *publisher confirmations*.

-Instead, if we want the send operation to immediately fail we send the message with a *mandatory* flag.
-Thus, the caller knows whether the message made to a queue or not.
-**However, We have not been able to turn this flag on yet on SCS.**

 ### :x: Fire-and-forget looses a message if RabbitMQ cannot route it